Giraffe: Head

 Both sexes have prominent horn-like structures called ossicones, which can reach 13.5 cm.
-They are formed from ossified cartilage, covered in skin and fused to the skull at the parietal bones.
+They are formed from ossified cartilage, covered in skin, and fused to the skull at the parietal bones.
 Being vascularised, the ossicones may have a role in thermoregulation, and are used in combat between males.
 Appearance is a reliable guide to the sex or age of a giraffe: the ossicones of females and young are thin and display tufts of hair on top, whereas those of adult males tend to be bald and knobbed on top.
 A lump, which is more prominent in males, emerges in the middle of the skull.
 Males develop calcium deposits that form bumps on their skulls as they age.
 Multiple sinuses lighten a giraffe's skull.
 However, as males age, their skulls become heavier and more club-like, helping them become more dominant in combat.
 The occipital condyles at the bottom of the skull allow the animal to tip its head over 90 degrees and grab food on the branches directly above them with the tongue.

 With eyes located on the sides of the head, the giraffe has a broad visual field from its great height.
 Compared to other ungulates, giraffe vision is more binocular and the eyes are larger with a greater retinal surface area.
-Giraffes may see in colour and their senses of hearing and smell are sharp.
-The ears are movable and the nostrils are slit-shaped, possibly to withstand blowing sand.
+Giraffes may see in colour, and their senses of hearing and smell are sharp.
+The ears are movable.
+The nostrils are slit-shaped, possibly to withstand blowing sand.
 The giraffe's tongue is about 45 cm long.
 It is black, perhaps to protect against sunburn, and can grasp foliage and delicately pick off leaves.
 The upper lip is flexible and hairy to protect against sharp prickles.
 The upper jaw has a hard palate instead of front teeth.
 The molars and premolars are wide with low crowns on the surface.